 See how to upload documents to verify information from your application.

-Documents to verify your Special Enrollment Period status
+Documents to verify your life event for Special Enrollment Period eligibility

 See how to upload documents to prove your Special Enrollment status.